A solid hard product and exceptional ground service positions Thai Airways First Class as one for the bucket list.

 Along with Champagne, the Thai First Class drinks menu offered a range of white and red still wines (mostly French, with some new world), and mid to high-end spirits.

-I love Thai food, especially curries, and as a cuisine, I find it works very well in the air.
+I’ve enjoyed a number of trips to Thailand, so it goes without saying that I love Thai food.
+As a cuisine, I find it works very well in the air.
 Browsing the food menu, it struck me that there was a lot of food on offer across the two meal services.

 The first service consisted of no less than seven courses (not including the five dishes to accompany the Samrat Thai main), plus bread and condiments.
 The second service, which would commence only around four and a half hours following the completion of the first, provided for four additional dishes – three savoury and one sweet.